 Attend a unit specific training session.

 - Spring 2014 orientation is currently full.
-All applications at this time will be placed on a waiting list.

 - Summer 2014 applications will be accepted starting Thursday, May 1, 2014

 Summer 2014 orientation is Sunday, June 8, 2014